 During Pregnancy: Improve access to and delivery of quality prenatal care, which includes managing chronic conditions and educating about warning signs.

 At Delivery: Standardize patient care, including delivering high-risk women at hospitals with specialized providers and equipment.

 Postpartum: Provide high-quality care for mothers up to one year after birth, which includes communicating with patients about warning signs and connecting to prompt follow-up care.

 What to Do If You Think You Have a Birth Injury Case

-If you think you might have a case, don’t delay in contacting the New York birth injury attorneys at Simonson Goodman Platzer PC.
+If you think you might have a case, don’t delay in contacting the attorneys at Simonson Goodman Platzer PC.
 Time matters, because both New York and New Jersey have strict time limits in place that can prevent even a good case from going forward and a delay could prejudice your rights.

 Simonson Goodman Platzer PC has successfully represented individuals in many thousands of medical malpractice cases over decades.
 We have a 98% success rate in the cases we have handled, and our attorneys have recovered more than $200 million for our clients.
 We offer contingency fees, so you do not owe any attorneys’ fees until we win compensation for you.

 What’s the Difference Between a Birth Defect & Birth Injury?